 Marilyn married the late Dr. Harold M. Wolman, a child psychiatrist, and devoted her time and skills to volunteer work.
 She began her membership with the Friends of Dana-Farber as a result of her fundraising activities with Hope House, an organization that donated one-third of its proceeds to the Friends.

-Because of her background and expertise, she served as the Friends' treasurer for five consecutive terms.
-She has also served as vice president for membership, recording secretary, and served on the gala committee for more than 25 years, including as co-chair in 2014.
-For more than 25 years, she has been chair of the By-laws and Policies Committee, and is seen as a superb parliamentarian.
+Because of her background and expertise, she served as the Friends' Treasurer for five consecutive terms.
+She has also served as Vice President for Membership, Recording Secretary, and served on the Gala Committee for more than 35 years, including as co-chair in 2014 and 2017.
+For more than 30 years, she has been Chair of the By-laws and Policies Committee and is seen as a superb parliamentarian.

 Marilyn is a Silver Life Master in duplicate bridge.
 She operated a flower business for more than ten years.
 She regularly visits family in California and is very proud of her twin nieces, one of whom is a nutritionist and the other a rabbi, and her nephew, an attorney in California, whose practice focuses on white collar crime.
 She said, "I am fortunate to have a special person to enrich my life and to share our mutual interests, especially our passion for duplicate bridge.”